suryajayaraman/Semantic-Segmentation-using-Deep-Learning/Segformer_deepdive.md

 [Image reference](https://www.cityscapes-dataset.com/wordpress/wp-content/papercite-data/pdf/cordts2016cityscapes.pdf)

 - **We'll need to account for class imbalance when selecting the loss function and metric**.
-No Data Augumentation was applied other than *Normalization using Imagenet mean, standard deviation*
+As for pre-processing, No Data Augumentation was applied other than *Normalization using Imagenet mean, standard deviation*
 - [Cityscapes scripts git repo](https://github.com/mcordts/cityscapesScripts) is the official place containing useful scripts to help you get started on the dataset.